Mohammadrezaasan/Weather-Info-Bot/README.md

         except :
             bot.reply_to(message,'🔴🔴 Make sure the city name you entered is correct 🔴🔴')
  ```
+ * <a href="https://github.com/Mohammadrezaasan/Weather-Info-Bot/blob/main/Main.py">Click here to get the full code</a>

+ * <a href="https://github.com/Mohammadrezaasan/Weather-Info-Bot/blob/main/weather_info_config.py">Click here to get the config file</a>
  ## Keyword guide

 |Keyword names|What can they do?|